Automated Vehicles Can Boost Safety and Efficiency, Lead to Autonomous Tech

 Automated and autonomous vehicles will play a significant role in the future of the transportation industry, and manufacturers and technology providers are developing new technology suited for the vehicles of tomorrow.
 According to the 2020 Annual Third-Party Logistics Study, the term autonomous has taken on a broad meaning within the transportation industry and can be used to describe a range of technologies, from the varying levels of automation that are already happening within the trucking industry to self-driving vehicles.

-Ross Froat, director of technology and engineering policy for American Trucking Associations, said car and truck OEMs are always developing better technology to be safer and more efficient.
+Ross Froat, director of technology and engineering policy for American Trucking Associations (ATAs), said car and truck original equipment manufacturers (OEMs) are always developing better technology to be safer and more efficient.
 “Truck OEMs are focused on advanced driver-assistance systems technologies which may later transform into automated driving systems technologies and later transform into autonomous vehicle technologies,” he said.

 American Trucking Associations has said that motor carriers should not count on autonomous trucks completing freight movements for many decades.
 However, automated truck features, such as adaptive cruise control and lane departure warning systems, can improve safety and make driving jobs easier.

-FMCSA has created Tech-Celerate Now, which brings together government agencies and trucking industry organizations, including ATA, ATA’s Technology & Maintenance Council, the American Transportation Research Institute and the Owner-Operator Independent Driver Association.
+The Federal Motor Carrier Safety Administration (FMCSA) has created Tech-Celerate Now, which brings together government agencies and trucking industry organizations, including ATA, ATA’s Technology & Maintenance Council, the American Transportation Research Institute (ATRI) and the Owner-Operator Independent Driver Association.
 “Tech-Celerate Now will focus on advanced driver assistance systems including monitoring, warning, braking and steering safety technologies,” Froat said.

 Penske Truck Leasing already offers several automated technologies on its equipment, and it works closely with OEMs to stay current on new equipment offerings.